Back to The Church in Exile

 The cloud conceals in order to reveal.

-Christ's hiddenness in the Ascension is not absence but mystery.
+Christ's hiddenness in the Ascension is not absence, but mystery.

-"Why stand you looking up to heaven?"
-(Acts 1:11)
+The angels rebuke the Apostles: "Why stand you looking up to heaven?"

-This angelic rebuke teaches :
+This teaches :

 • do not cling to the visible only,